 Opponents of identity politics claim that individuals can only take pride in their achievements, and not the work of others.
-But this omits that people can enjoy gifts, regardless of if they’ve earned them.
-In many ways, our ancestral background is a gift, as civilisation is a pact between the dead, living and those yet… Continue reading The Basis of Group Pride
+But this omits that nothing, including individuals, exist in a vaccum.
+Further, people can enjoy gifts, regardless of if they’ve earned them.
+In many ways, our ancestral background is a gift, as civilisation is a… Continue reading The Basis of Group Pride

 We often hear about isolated, scattered instances of anti-white sentiment, including the re-writing of Western history.
 This makes Mark Collett’s recent video particularly useful, as he methodically outlines many examples of this ongoing trend.
 Upon reflection, there appear two reasons for this deliberately distorted portrayal of Western history.
 First, this propaganda aims to portray proponents… Continue reading Why Europeans are being written out of their own history

 Last year, a physical and spiritual battle was waged between the ‘Unite the Right’ rally and ANTIFA, over the statue of Confederate General Robert.
 E Lee, in Charlottesville, Virginia.
 Now unsurprisingly, the goal posts have shifted, and a statue which which was seen to demean slaves has been removed from Pittsburgh, Pennsylvania.
 Just as how… Continue reading The destruction of white history

 Ever since the Charlottesville protests and subsequent violence that ensued, the Left has spiralled into a frenzied, delusional hysteria over ‘white supremacy’ which supposedly dominates, defines, and dictates the course of Western society.
 In part due to this delirious state, the Left is as trigger happy with white supremacy, as are deranged mass shooters with… Continue reading ‘White Supremacy’ is literally anything